niklaskks/api-docs/source/index.md

   --header "Authorization: Token aa5d2e36668c11e5964038bc572ec103"
 ```

-> The API responds by returning a JSON file, such as:
+> The API responds by returning a JSON response, such as:

 ```json
 {"status":"CALLED","number":3}